chrisfeller/NBA_Draft_Survival_Analysis/readme.md

 <center> <h1>NBA Draft Survival Analysis</h1> </center>
-<center> <h3>Updated November 16, 2020</h3> </center>
+<center> <h3>Updated November 18, 2020</h3> </center>

 ---
 #### Motivation
 In preparation for the 2020 NBA Draft, I wanted to analyze when each prospect was likely to be selected.
 Compiling over 20 mock drafts from various draft analysts, I created a survival analysis which calculated the probability of each prospect being available at each draft slot.

 As an example, the following plot illustrates the probability that Anthony Edwards is available at each draft slot.
-Moving from left to right on the x-axis, we observe that based on the compiled mock drafts there is ~55% probability Edwards is available at pick number 2 and ~50% probability he is available at pick number 3.
+Moving from left to right on the x-axis, we observe that based on the compiled mock drafts there is ~40% probability Edwards is available at picks number two and three, respectively, and that he'll be off the board by pick four.

 <div style="text-align:center"><img src='plots/players/anthony_edwards.png' width=70%></div>